Daily threat of severe storms to extend into Memorial Day weekend

 Those outdoors should use extreme caution as storms brew due to the risk of lightning strikes.
 Campers should avoid setting up along small streams that could be prone to flash flooding.
 A downpour less than a mile upstream could produce a wall of water that quickly inundates low-lying areas.

-On Memorial Day, the risk of severe thunderstorms will focus over the Southeastern states from near the lower part of the Mississippi River to Georgia and the Carolinas.
+On Memorial Day, the risk of severe thunderstorms will focus over the Southeastern states from central Texas to Georgia and the Carolinas.

 The storms could directly affect outdoor activities Monday in cities such as New Orleans, Atlanta and Charlotte.